aveniridm/envion/README.md

 with each trigger, both time-stretch and temporal shape change,
 turning the sample into **thousands of sonic variations** instead of a static file.

-This happens because at each trigger the sound receives not only an envelope — which can be quite complex, with multiple stages — but also a **stretch factor** that **remodels** the source material, forcing it to adapt to a new time domain.
+This happens because the sound receives not only an envelope — which can be quite complex, with multiple stages — but also a **stretch factor** that **remodels** the source material, forcing it to adapt to a new time domain.
 If you open a file in the `/data` folder, you’ll notice that many parameter strings contain numerous successive stages.

 In this sense, the term **algorithmic drum machine** is appropriate.
 That said, time can be further deformed, both through manual stretching and through procedural processes.